Liturgy of the Presanctified Gifts: History

-The Liturgy of the Presanctified Gifts was first documented by Pope Gregory I (540–604), who had been the papal legate to Constantinople..This liturgy is also mentioned in canon 52 of the Quinisext Council, of 692 AD:
+The Liturgy of the Presanctified Gifts was first documented by Pope Gregory I (540–604), who had been the papal legate to Constantinople.
+This liturgy is also mentioned in canon 52 of the Quinisext Council of 692 AD:

 On all days of the holy fast of Lent, except on the Sabbath [i.e., Saturday], the Lord's Day [Sunday], and the holy day of the Annunciation, the Liturgy of the Presanctified is to be served.

 Other liturgical traditions

 Although the Liturgy of the Presanctified Gifts is associated primarily with the Eastern Orthodox Church and the Byzantine Catholics, it is known in other churches.

-In the liturgy of the Roman Rite on Good Friday, there is a similar rite that has been unofficially called the Mass of the Presanctified: the rite of Commemoration of the Lord's Passion.
+In the Good Friday liturgy of the Roman Rite, there is a similar rite that has been unofficially called the Mass of the Presanctified: the rite of Commemoration of the Lord's Passion.
 Because there is no consecration of the gifts in that liturgy, it is not a Mass, being instead reception of Holy Communion from the reserved sacrament which was consecrated at Mass on Holy Thursday.

+The Liturgy of Presanctified Gifts is also practiced in the Malankara Rite of the Indian Orthodox Church, although its practice in the Liturgy of St. James from which it descended is widely extinct nowadays.

 In the Anglican Communion, the Book of Common Prayer for the United States provides likewise for the consecration of the reserved sacrament on Maundy Thursday and its reception at the special liturgy of Good Friday.

-The Liturgy of the Presanctified Gifts was once used in the West Syriac Rite, the liturgy of the Syriac Orthodox Church, but has fallen into disuse in most of the Syriac Orthodox communion.
-However, it continues to be used in the Malankara Rite, a variant historically practiced in the Malankara Church of India, and now practiced by the several churches that descended from it.
 The Divine Liturgy of the Presanctified Gifts is also used at some occasions in the Assyrian Church of the East.